ADHD: Everything You Should Know

 Tuition/registration payments are refundable (minus $25) until October 14, 2021.
 Cancellations after this date are non-refundable.
 In this situation, we will attempt to find someone to take your slot (based on our waiting list).

-Continuing Education Credits (6) is approved through Commonwealth Educational Seminars for the following professions: Psychologists, Social workers, Mental Health Counselors, and LMFTs.
+Continuing Education Credit (6) is granted through Nefesh International for the following professions: Psychologists, Social workers, Mental Health Counselors, and LMFTs.
 It is the participant’s responsibility to check with their individual state boards to verify CE requirements for their state.

 By the completion of this training participants will: